swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-31-save-and-load-the-model-with-bentoml.md

 You can now safely continue to the next chapter.

+!!! abstract "Take away"

+    - **BentoML transforms models into production-ready artifacts**: By saving models with BentoML, you package not just the weights but also preprocessing/postprocessing logic and metadata, ensuring all dependencies travel together and eliminating the "it works in training but fails in serving" problem.
+    - **Custom objects enable end-to-end inference pipelines**: BentoML's ability to save custom preprocessing and postprocessing functions alongside the model means your serving layer automatically handles image resizing, normalization, and output formatting without duplicating code.
+    - **The model store centralizes model management**: BentoML's local model store at `~/bentoml/` acts as a versioned registry where models can be saved, loaded, and exported, providing a single source of truth for model artifacts before they're shared via DVC or deployed.
+    - **Export/import enables collaboration and CI/CD**: Exporting BentoML models to `.bentomodel` files allows them to be tracked by DVC, shared with team members, and imported in CI/CD pipelines, bridging the gap between local development and automated deployment.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production